De Laborde de Monpezat family: History

-Nonetheless, the family survived the French Revolution under the name of Laborde de Monpezat.
-By a decree of the Third cabinet of Napoleon III, the family's requests to legally change their surname to de Laborde-Monpezat (on 14 July 1860) and then to de Laborde de Monpezat (on 19 May 1861) were granted.
-Under the present form of the name, the family supplied a mayor to the town of Pau in 1875 (Aristide de Laborde de Monpezat, b.
-1830 – d.
-1888, great-grandfather of Prince Henrik).
+By a decree of the third cabinet of Napoleon III, the Laborde de Monpezat family legally changed their surname from Laborde de Monpezat to de Laborde-Monpezat in on 14 July 1860, and to de Laborde de Monpezat in on 19 May 1861.
+Under their new name, the family supplied Mayor Aristide de Laborde de Monpezat to the town of Pau, Pyrénées-Atlantiques in 1875.